The best photography spots in Stockholm

 Any boat ride will offer great views of the city.
 If time is not on your side, you can cross from Slussen to Djurgården by ferry, for a short and pretty comprehensive ride.

 Stockholm is a city which reinvents itself from island to island and season to season.
-Regardless of the time of visit, it has an unique charm to it.
+Regardless of the time of visit, it has a unique charm to it.
 Although I only visited Stockholm once, I hope to come back to visit it another season.
 And I also encourage you to find more places where you can feel its energy!